 I was about to ask the same question.
 Software glitch?

-Christian Golo, Su Rono, S. E., Duo Neka, Hagan Golo and Kelvin Malambo like this.
+Christian Golo, Su Rono, S. E., Duo Neka, Hagan Golo, Kelvin Malambo and Reuben Koech like this.

 Aug 18, 2018

 I've left a message for Julia about this and it's something I'm wondering as well.

 I know that most or all of the loans for very small amounts, such as under $10 or so, are no longer displayed in the Browse Projects area because they're now funded by Zidisha-managed accounts.
 I hope Julia can post more in here though.